-Molina strongly encourages participating Providers to submit Corrected Claims electronically via EDI or the Availity portal.
+Molina strongly encourages participating Providers to submit corrected Claims electronically via EDI or the Availity portal.

-All Corrected Claims:
+All corrected Claims:

-- Must be free of handwritten or stamped verbiage (paper Claims). - Must be submitted on a standard red and white CMS-1450 (UB-04) or CMS-1500 Claim form (paper Claims). - Original Claim number must be inserted in field 64 of the CMS-1450 (UB-04) or field 22 of the CMS-1500 of the paper Claim, or the applicable 837 transaction loop for submitting corrected claims electronically. - The appropriate frequency code/resubmission code must also be billed in field 4 of the CMS-1450 (UB-04) and 22 of the CMS-1500.
+- Must be free of handwritten or stamped verbiage (paper Claims). - Must be submitted on a standard red and white CMS-1450 (UB-04) or CMS-1500 Claim form (paper Claims). - Original Claim number must be inserted in field 64 of the CMS-1450 (UB-04) or field 22 of the CMS-1500 of the paper Claim or the applicable 837 transaction loop for submitting corrected claims electronically.

+• The appropriate frequency code/resubmission code must also be billed in field 4 of the CMS-1450 (UB-04) and 22 of the CMS-1500.

-Note: The frequency/resubmission codes can be found in the NUCC (National Uniform Claim Committee) manual for CMS-1500 Claim forms or the UB Editor (Uniform Billing Editor) for CMS-1450 (UB-04) Claim forms.
+Note: The frequency/resubmission codes can be found in the National Uniform Claim Committee (NUCC) manual for CMS-1500 Claim forms or the Uniform Billing (UB) Editor for CMS-1450 (UB-04) Claim forms.

-Corrected Claims must be sent within six (6) months of Date of Service of the Claim.
+Corrected Claims must be sent within six (6) months of the date of service of the Claim.

-Corrected Claims submission options:
+Corrected Claim submission options:

-- Submit Corrected Claims directly to Molina via the Availity portal. - Submit corrected Claims to Molina via your regular EDI clearinghouse.
+- Submit corrected Claims directly to Molina via the Availity portal - Submit corrected Claims to Molina via your regular EDI clearinghouse

-Coordination of Benefits (COB) and Third-Party Liability (TPL)
+Coordination of benefits (COB) and third-party liability (TPL)